ExpressLRS/Docs/docs/quick-start/transmitters/tx-internal.md

 ![Debug option](../../assets/images/tx-internalSerialDebug.jpg)

-Using the ExpressLRS Configurator, select the latest version (v2.1.0 or newer) and the correct Device Target and set the Flashing method to `via ETX Passthrough`.
+Using the ExpressLRS Configurator, select the latest version (v2.1.0 or newer) and the correct Device Target and set the Flashing method to `EdgeTXPassthrough`.

 Set your Binding Phrase (optional) and other relevant [Firmware Options] like Local WiFi Network SSID and password.